-For tax purposes, it is anticipated that we will experience a deemed ownership change upon emergence from Chapter 11 bankruptcy, resulting in a material limitation on our future ability to use a substantial amount of our existing net operating loss carryforwards.
+For tax purposes, it is anticipated that Charter will experience a deemed ownership change upon emergence from Chapter 11 bankruptcy, resulting in a material limitation on Charter's future ability to use a substantial amount of Charter's existing net operating loss carryforwards.

-As of March 31, 2009, we have approximately \$8.8 billion of federal tax net operating losses, resulting in a gross deferred tax asset of approximately \$3.1 billion, expiring in the years 2009 through 2028.
-In addition, we also have state tax net operating losses, resulting in a gross deferred tax asset (net of federal tax benefit) of approximately \$327 million, generally expiring in years 2009 through 2028.
-Due to uncertainties in projected future taxable income and our bankruptcy filing, valuation allowances have been established against the gross deferred tax assets for book accounting purposes, except for deferred benefits available to offset certain deferred tax liabilities.
-Currently, such tax net operating losses can accumulate and be used to offset most of our future taxable income.
-However, an "ownership change" as defined in Section 382 of the Internal Revenue Code of 1986, as amended, would place significant annual limitations on the use of such net operating losses to offset future taxable income we may generate.
-Most notably, our bankruptcy filing will generate an ownership change upon emergence from Chapter 11 for purposes of Section 382 and our net operating loss carryforwards will be reduced by the amount of any cancellation of debt income resulting from the Proposed Restructuring that is allocable to Charter.
-A limitation on our ability to use our net operating losses to offset any future taxable income.
-See Note 11 to the accompanying condensed consolidated financial statements contained in "Item 1.
-Financial Statements."
+As of March 31, 2009, Charter had approximately \$8.8 billion of federal tax net operating losses, resulting in a gross deferred tax asset of approximately \$3.1 billion, expiring in the years 2009 through 2028.
+In addition, Charter also has state tax net operating losses, resulting in a gross deferred tax asset (net of federal tax benefit) of approximately \$327 million, generally expiring in years 2009 through 2028.
+Due to uncertainties in projected future taxable income and the bankruptcy filing, valuation allowances have been established against the gross deferred tax assets for book accounting purposes, except for deferred benefits available to offset certain deferred tax liabilities.
+Currently, such tax net operating losses can accumulate and be used to offset most of Charter's future taxable income.
+However, an "ownership change" as defined in Section 382 of the Internal Revenue Code of 1986, as amended, would place significant annual limitations on the use of such net operating losses to offset future taxable income Charter may generate.
+Most notably, the bankruptcy filing will generate an ownership change upon emergence from Chapter 11 for purposes of Section 382 and Charter's net operating loss carryforwards will be reduced by the amount of any cancellation of debt income resulting from the Proposed Restructuring that is allocable to Charter.
+A limitation on Charter's ability to use its net operating losses, in conjunction with the net operating loss expiration provisions, could reduce its ability to use a significant portion of Charter's net operating losses to offset any future taxable income.